 For those interested in a less than traditional pet, miniature Jersey steers make fantastic pets.

 Georgia is due to calve early 2021.
-Gina just recently cycled and will be due to calve in late 2021.
+She is bred to Keelys Christmas.
+Gina has been bred to Keelys Christmas and will be due to calve in late 2021.

 None at this time.

 Heifers - $2500 and up depending on beta casein, horn status, pedigree and conformation.

 Jersey meat is some of the most flavorful beef you will ever eat!
 Hands down, this is my favorite meat to have in the freezer!

 We will occasionally have grown out, grass fed miniature Jersey steers available for meat.
 Pricing is the same as what is listed on our Beef Cattle page in reference to our grass fed beef.

 Jerseys produce the richest milk of all the dairy breeds.
 Their milk is sought after due to its high protein and high milk fat content (almost 4%).
 It is excellent for making cheese and butter!
 It can also be a wonderful addition to homemade soap.

 Many consumers are becoming more interested in making informed decisions on where their food comes from.
 With regards to dairy products, this could not be more important!
 A family milk cow that has been disease tested is a great opportunity to improve the health of your family.

 What's A2 milk?

 A2 is a specific genotype that references the type of beta casein protein in a cows milk.
 A cow receives one gene, that codes for their beta casein protein, from their sire and one from their dam.
 You will see cows referred to as A1/A1, A1/A2 or A2/A2.
 Most milk in the US comes from A1/A1 cows.